Fairness via Independence: A (Conditional) Distance Covariance Framework: Introduction

-Among the estimations of DC, CDC, HGR, and MI used to characterize the independence, empirical (conditional) distance covariance (DC) stands out due to the following reasons, considering that we can only rely on estimates instead of exact computations: (1) MI-related methods \cite{gupta2021controllable} are limited to DP fairness.
+Among the estimations of DC, CDC, HGR, and MI used to characterize the independence, empirical (conditional) distance covariance (DC) stands out due to the following reasons, considering that we can only rely on estimates instead of exact computations: (1) MI-related methods \citep{gupta2021controllable} are limited to DP fairness.
 For EO fairness notions, conditional mutual information should be employed instead.
 Furthermore, MI-related methods typically begin by estimating upper and lower bounds.
 The distributions used to calculate these bounds are assumed as a standard normal distribution or a diagonal gaussian distribution, with the mean and variance parameterized by neural networks.
 However, this assumption may not always be appropriate.
 Furthermore, the process is generally time-consuming in training (see Table \ref{tab:time}).
-(2) The estimation of HGR \cite{maryFairnessAwareLearningContinuous2019a} heavily relies on the approximation space.
+(2) The estimation of HGR \citep{maryFairnessAwareLearningContinuous2019a} heavily relies on the approximation space.
 In practical computations, it's infeasible to explore all functions.
 Classical methods approximate HGR by constraining it to linear spaces or Reproducing Kernel Hilbert Spaces.
 Consequently, there may be a noticeable difference between the approximated and true HGR.
 (3) The empirical DC and CDC together are good choices for DP \& EO fairnesses.
-The population DC is equivalent to independence (see Theorem 3(i) in \cite{szekelyMeasuringTestingDependence2007}), which is used to characterize DP fairness.
+The population CDC is equivalent to independence (see Theorem 3 (i) in \cite{szekelyMeasuringTestingDependence2007}), which is used to characterize DP fairness.
 Similarly, the population DC is equivalent to conditional independence (see Theorem 1(i) in \cite{wang2015conditional}), which is used to characterize EO fairness.
 The discrepancy between the empirical DC and the population DC is attributed to statistic error, which can be reduced by increasing the sample size.
 For CDC, the discrepancy between the empirical CDC and the population CDC can also be reduced by increasing the sample size if we set the bandwidth of the Gaussian kernel tends to zeros when the sample size tends to infinity.
-Additionally, less time is required for training when using DC or CDC as a regularizer.
+Additionally, (empirical) DC/CDC is very easy to apply to tensor-valued data (including vector, matrix or multi-way tensor).
+Naturally extends to measure dependence between two random vectors of possibly different dimensions.
+You can measure the dependence between a variable in $\R^{d_1}$ and another in $\R^{d_2}$ just as easily as between two scalars, where $d_1$ and $d_2$ may be different.
+The algorithm remains the same: compute all pairwise distances within each sample set.
+Theoretically, MI also applies to vectors.
+However, the curse of dimensionality makes estimation even more difficult and unreliable in high dimensions.
+For HGR, the classical definition is for single variables.
+Generalizing it to multivariate data necessitates an intermediate mapping from a vector to a scalar.
 For detailed comparisons with state-of-the-art methods, please refer to Tables \ref{tab:ComparisionWithSota} and \ref{tab:time}.

 In summary, our contributions can be outlined as follows.

 (1) {\bf We introduce the utilization of empirical (conditional) distance covariance as a feasible penalty term in the machine learning process to promote independence.} To the best of our knowledge, we are the first to incorporate conditional distance covariance with machine learning.